Welcome to Disneyland! Let’s eat some vegan food!

 - Blue Sky sodas, Zico coconut water, orange juice, etc.

-Below is the Loaded Whip with pineapple/raspberry!
+Below is the Loaded Whip with pineapple/raspberry.
 You can choose any flavor of dole whip, or a swirl of two flavors, and then just say “no pocky sticks.”

 Below is a dole whip with the orange + pineapple swirl — the colors aren’t that different, but hopefully you can distinguish them!

-The newest addition here is the Chile-Mango Whip!
+Perhaps the most Instagram-worthy item at the Tropical Hideaway is the Chile-Mango Whip!
 It is Mango Dole Whip with chamoy sauce, cucumber, pineapple, jicama, and tajín, with a piece of dried mango candy as a garnish.
 It is fully vegan with no modifications necessary:

 Here is a look at some of the other snacks available at the Tropical Hideaway: